 - Avichal Mehra, NOAA National Centers for Environmental Prediction, USA

-- Larry O’Neill, Oregon State University, USA
+- Larry O’Neil, Oregon State University, USA

 - Roberto Rondanelli, University of Chile, Chile

 - Ken Takahashi, Instituto Geofiscio del Peru, Peru

 - Iwao Ueki, Japan Agency for Marine-Earth Science and Technology, Japan

 - Chidong Zhang, NOAA Pacific Marine Environmental Lab, USA

 Terms of Reference

 Starting with the background and context provided below, guidance from the TPOS white papers and other available reports, and taking into account both existing and near horizon capabilities:

 - Formulate a practical observing strategy and technical sampling requirement to ensure comprehensive air-sea fluxes can be estimated at hourly or better resolution across a set of key ocean and climate regimes in the tropical Pacific, covering the full suite of state variables to estimate heat, moisture, and momentum exchanges, including through use of bulk formula.